10,000 Food Gardens to Cultivate the Future

 The project’s new phase will be officially launched in Milan on February 17, during the Slow Food for Africa event, which will be attended by Carlo Petrini (President of Slow Food), José Graziano da Silva (Director-General of the FAO), Cècile Kyenge (Italy’s Minister for Integration), five African representatives (John Kariuki and Eunice Njoroge from Kenya, Edie Mukiibi from Uganda, Bineta Diallo from Senegal and Mariam Ouattara from Côte d’Ivoire) and 450 supporters and friends of the project (journalists, entrepreneurs, actors, filmmakers and many Slow Food convivium leaders and members).

-The event is being streamed live (in Italian) from 6 to 8 pm CET on Monday February 17 (www.slowfood.com and www.slowfoodfoundation.org).
-It will be available in English the following day on the Slow Food and Slow Food Foundation websites or Slow Food International’s YouTube channel.
+The event can be watched live in streaming from 6 to 8 pm CET on Monday February 17 (www.slowfood.com and www.slowfoodfoundation.org).
+Afterwards you’ll be able to watch the video on the Slow Food and Slow Food Foundation websites or Slow Food International’s YouTube channel.